revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 <blockquote markdown="1">

-- It converts the value of an argument into the relevant Number Object.
-The argument can be any numeric primitive data type or String.
+- It converts the value of an argument into the relevant Number Object.The argument can be any numeric primitive data type or String.

 - However, if there is a radix mentioned in the argument, the respective data is converted into the base of the radix first and then converted to an Integer object.